arjunsatarkar/www.arjunsatarkar.net/README.md

 Provide the `PORT` environment variable to set a port (default 8000).

-Running this behind a reverse proxy that clears "X-Forwarded-Host" and sets it to the correct one (i.e. www.arjunsatarkar.net) is required.
+Running this behind a reverse proxy that clears the X-Forwarded-Host, X-Forwarded-Port, and X-Forwarded-Scheme headers and sets them correctly is required.

 Interactive:
 ```